onqtam/headjack/src/motivation/possibilities.md

 # A list of what could be possible

+imagine stumbling upon a video and saving it for later viewing.
+Later you decide to check where it got to you from - how do you query that? in a data-centric world you could run a query asking to see if anyone you follow has shared it

 hope for spam & moderation: if there is a market for it it could be solved faster as compared when a monopoly has to deal with that - like with spam and email - anyone can build tools to fight spam in email